mbeddr/mps-platform-docs/src/doc/docs/languages/baselanguage.md

 ## Base Language
 > ^^jetbrains.mps.baselanguage^^

-For a full list of *baselanguage* bugs and feature requests, have a look at [this ticket search](https://youtrack.jetbrains.com/issues/MPS?q=%23Open%20%23BaseLanguage).
+For a full list of Base Language bugs and feature requests, have a look at [this ticket search](https://youtrack.jetbrains.com/issues/MPS?q=%23Open%20%23BaseLanguage).

 ### Blog posts